The Challenge of Food Aggression in Cats

 The key to a harmonious household is to choreograph their movements so each furry performer has their own stage, a.k.a., their own feeding area.
 This isn’t just about physical space; it is about creating a sense of security for each cat.
 A private dining spot tells Mittens and Garfield, “This bowl is just for you, no ticket required for entry.
 Dine in peace, m’lady/m’lord.”

 But let’s not forget about staging the scene properly.
 Have you ever seen a cat eyeing another’s bowl with the fiery intensity of a feline gladiator?
-To imagine one bowl might suffice is like asking two divas to share the spotlight – it is a recipe for drama.
+To imagine one bowl might suffice is like asking two divas to share the spotlight – it’s a recipe for drama.
 So, give each kitty their own props in the form of distinct bowls, and while you’re at it, personalize them to avoid a mix-up.
 A well-placed monogram could be the difference between peace and pandemonium.

 There’s also wisdom in staggering the mealtime overture.
 By allowing each cat to take their bow and feast one at a time, you reduce the risk of a food frenzy.
-If stage fright at the communal buffet is causing your cats discomfort, think separate feeding times as an encore-worthy solution.
+If stage fright at the communal buffet is causing your cats discomfort, consider separate feeding times as an encore-worthy solution.

 Now, even in the best-run shows, understudies are necessary.
 With cats, this means having a backup plan for when the normal routines are upended.
 Don’t stash your strategies with the costumes; keep alternatives in your back pocket.
 This might mean separate feeding times or rooms if tensions are running high, like during the holiday season when the house is bustling with guests and activity.